Impact

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not listed in the KEV catalog, so no verified exploits are known at present.
-The path to exploitation would likely involve delivering malicious content to the browser, such as a crafted WebAssembly script, and then triggering the use‑after‑free condition.
-The CVSS score of 7.5 indicates high severity based on the ability to execute arbitrary code, but lack of an EPSS score means the likelihood of real‑world use is uncertain.
+The EPSS score of 0.00038 (less than 1%) indicates a very low exploitation probability, and the vulnerability is not listed in the KEV catalog, so no verified exploits are known at present.
+The path to exploitation would likely involve delivering malicious content to the browser, such as a crafted WebAssembly script, and then triggering the use‑after‑free condition (inferred).
+The CVSS score of 7.5 indicates high severity based on the ability to execute arbitrary code, but the low EPSS score means the likelihood of real‑world use is uncertain.

 OpenCVE Enrichment